What you need to know about walking a dog in the rain

 Playing with your dog is a great way to ensure they don't miss out on exercise on rainy days spent indoors.
 But if you don’t have a garden, the problem of going to the toilet remains.

-You can use indoor toilet pads but that might confuse some dogs as to where it's ok to relieve themselves.
+You can use indoor toilet pads but that might confuse some dogs on where it's ok to relieve themselves.
 You might be able to prevent this confusion with good training but toilet pads might not work for all dogs.

 But there are things you can do to help your dog feel more comfortable in the rain.